azi84/cs5293sp20-project0/README.md

        For this part we inserting the data we fetch and extraced before in the table we created.
 Therefore for testing part I decided to check different query to see that all 3 others function also work correctly or not.
        I tried to see all the location of the incidents when the nature it is "Traffic Stop".
-       Again I used assert 0 to see the result.
+       Again there is two way one way just check the first result and equal it with that and the other way is trying to print print it and use it the assert o to force it to be failed and see the whole result.

            def test_populatedb():
     		    data=project0.fetchincidents(url)